What is Return Path’s Certification program?

 Because we need to check dozens of factors about your email program, and wait for data to be sent from participating mailbox providers, the average audit process takes about a month.

-During this time, we will send status updates, or, possibly, ask some questions.
-And when we are finished with our audit, we’ll let you know asap!
+During this time, we will send status updates, or, ask questions when necessary.
+We'll let you know as soon as we are finished with our audit.

 What types of email programs cannot be Certified?